changeworld/azure-docs.pl-pl/articles/azure-functions/durable/durable-functions-cloud-backup.md

 ---
-title: Scenariusze dotyczące wentylatorów/wentylatorów w Durable Functions na platformie Azure
+title: Fan-out/fan-in scenarios in Durable Functions - Azure
-description: Dowiedz się, jak wdrożyć w Durable Functions rozszerzenia wentylator-out-wentylator w Azure Functions.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/02/2019
-ms.author: azfuncdf
-ms.openlocfilehash: e2f1042fe1210fe51ae79b1152e51191e7fb066a
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: Learn how to implement a fan-out-fan-in scenario in the Durable Functions extension for Azure Functions. ms.topic: conceptual ms.date: 11/02/2019 ms.author: azfuncdf ms.openlocfilehash: a87a4edd544c2f7d8ff9c6415df2f2dda125f2bf ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73615027"
+ms.locfileid: "74233001"
 ---
-# <a name="fan-outfan-in-scenario-in-durable-functions---cloud-backup-example"></a>Scenariusz na zewnątrz/wentylator w Durable Functions — przykład kopii zapasowej w chmurze
+# <a name="fan-outfan-in-scenario-in-durable-functions---cloud-backup-example"></a>Fan-out/fan-in scenario in Durable Functions - Cloud backup example

-Wentylator */wentylator — w* odniesieniu do wzorca wykonywania wielu funkcji współbieżnie, a następnie wykonywania pewnej agregacji wyników.
-W tym artykule opisano przykład, który używa [Durable Functions](durable-functions-overview.md) do implementowania scenariusza wentylator-in/out.
-Przykładem jest funkcja trwała, która tworzy kopię zapasową całej lub pewnej zawartości witryny w usłudze Azure Storage.
+*Fan-out/fan-in* refers to the pattern of executing multiple functions concurrently and then performing some aggregation on the results.
+This article explains a sample that uses [Durable Functions](durable-functions-overview.md) to implement a fan-in/fan-out scenario.
+The sample is a durable function that backs up all or some of an app's site content into Azure Storage.

 [!INCLUDE [v1-note](../../../includes/functions-durable-v1-tutorial-note.md)]